 Apple takes an early lead, but Samsung catches up

 The best example of the iPhone’s lead in early resale value comes immediately after launch, while the devices being sold are still in the current generation.
-Here, iPhones typically go for upwards of 90% of their original retail value, while Samsung Galaxy S and Galaxy Note phones tend to go for around 60%.
-However, with time their resale values converge — and after about 3 years of ownership, both iPhones and Galaxy phones end up going for about 40% or less of their original value on the used market.
+At this point, iPhones typically go for upwards of 90% of their original retail value, while Samsung Galaxy S and Galaxy Note phones tend to go for around 60%.
+However, with time the resale values of both brands converge — and after about 3 years of ownership, both iPhones and Galaxy phones end up going for about 40% or less of their original value on the used market.

 How to get the best deals on iPhones and Galaxy phones

-Now before we jump to any conclusions thinking that the iPhone’s early lead in resale value makes one platform better than another for potential buyers, let’s keep mind that there are both pros and cons for each side.
+Now before we jump to any conclusions thinking that the iPhone’s early lead in resale value makes one platform better than another for potential buyers, let’s keep mind that there are pros and cons for each platform.
 If you’re looking to get a killer deal on a gently used, current generation phone, you’ll get the most savings by buying a used Samsung Galaxy phone on Swappa.
 By comparison, on the Apple side, you’ll have to wait roughly one generation in order to get the same sort of discount on a used iPhone.

-However, if you’ve purchased a new or used, current generation iPhone and decide it’s not for you, you’ll get the best early resale value with Apple.
+On the other hand, if you’ve purchased a current generation iPhone and decide it’s not for you, you’ll get the best early resale value with Apple.
 Whichever you’re buying or selling an iPhone or Galaxy phone, the best way to make sure you end up with the most cash is by using the Swappa Marketplace.

 Why do iPhones hold their value?

 Now that we established that the iPhone holds its value extremely well, let’s try to figure out why.
-Regardless of the storage configuration, color, and sometimes even device condition, Apple phones generally carry the most resale value on the used market — at least in the first three years of ownership.
+Regardless of the storage configuration, color, and sometimes even device condition, Apple phones generally carry the most resale value on the used market — at least during those first three years of ownership.